viditsh08/Drowsiness-Detection-System/README.md

 # 🚗 Driver Drowsiness Detection System

-A real-time Driver Drowsiness Detection System built using **Python, OpenCV, dlib, and NumPy**.
-The system monitors the driver's eye movements using facial landmarks and calculates the **Eye Aspect Ratio (EAR)** to determine whether the driver is active, drowsy, or sleeping.
-If prolonged eye closure is detected, an alarm is triggered to alert the driver and help prevent accidents caused by fatigue.
+A real-time **Driver Drowsiness Detection System** built using **Python, OpenCV, dlib, NumPy, and imutils**.
+The system continuously monitors the driver's eye movements using facial landmark detection and calculates the **Eye Aspect Ratio (EAR)** to determine whether the driver is **Active**, **Drowsy**, or **Sleeping**.
+If prolonged eye closure is detected, an alarm is triggered to alert the driver and help reduce fatigue-related accidents.

 ---

 ## ✨ Features

-- Real-time webcam-based monitoring
+- Real-time webcam monitoring
 - Face detection using dlib
-- 68 facial landmark detection
+- 68-point facial landmark detection
-- Eye Aspect Ratio (EAR) calculation
+- Eye Aspect Ratio (EAR) based fatigue detection
 - Detects three driver states:
   - 🟢 Active
   - 🟠 Drowsy
   - 🔴 Sleeping
-- Continuous alarm for sleeping detection
+- Automatic alarm for sleeping detection
-- Real-time EAR display
+- Live EAR display
 - Facial landmark visualization
+- Lightweight and easy to run

 ---